 Relevant metrics vary from business to business, but in almost every case, customer lifetime value (CLV) is very high on the list.
 CLV is the amount of value gained from a single customer for the entirety of your relationship.
 It is commonly used to project future earnings based on your customer base and to help justify ongoing acquisition and retention costs.

 Some companies with significant historical data will retrospectively measure CLV by dividing their total revenue by the number of customers involved in those purchases.
-This provides limited insight, as a long history includes data from when conditions such as customer behavior, market forces, even your own products and prices were different.
-On the other hand, a short history provides even less value, as long term behavior is entirely unknown.
+This provides limited insight, as a long history includes data from when conditions such as customer behavior, market forces, and even your own products, and prices were different.
+On the other hand, a short history provides even less value, as long-term behavior is entirely unknown.

 Once you have the expected lifetime, you simply multiply that by the average order value and by the average purchase frequency (defined as the number of purchases a customer makes on average in the measured time period) and you wind up with your customer lifetime value in units of currency.

 Side note: This formula is a good starting point and thus is our recommendation to the general e-commerce business owner, but it does have a few holes.
 For one, it assumes that both retention rate and purchase frequency will remain constant as years go by, and we know that at least the first of these assumptions is false.
 It also does not account for the time value of money.
 If we are discussing particularly long customer lifetimes, then the future revenue expected should be discounted to present value for a more realistic comparison against present-day costs.
 Lastly, it only considers the top-line value.
 It can often be useful to consider the actual contribution margins of the purchases and to subtract out some risk values for expected returns or refunds.
 All of these considerations can be accounted for by varying the general CLV formula, and the best method, as usual, will depend on your specific business needs and the time it’s worth for you to invest in such calculations.